What can be estimated? Identifiability, estimability, causal inference and ill-posed inverse problems: Introduction

-The purpose of the present note is to consider the key mathematical ideas behind the supposed strong connection between identifiability and `can be estimated from data'.
-Contrary to this supposition, we in fact find that the \textit{formal} concept of identifiability is an inadequate characterisation of the more general concept of `can be estimated from the data' (even in principle), or what we will call \textit{estimability}.
-After considering identifiability in detail, we give a more appropriate characterisation of estimability and illustrate the difference between this and identifiability with simple concrete examples.
-This has the important implication that, while identifiability conditions hold independently of the particular function classes to which causal models belong, \textit{estimability} (even in principle) requires restrictions on this class.
-An alternative interpretation is that one can can \textit{only answer a much more restricted set of causal questions} than is usually supposed, where these restrictions are more stringent than those imposed by the requirement of identifiability.
-This means that we cannot in general trust identifiability results to tell us what can and cannot be estimated, or which causal questions can be answered, without knowing more about the causal functions involved than is usually assumed.
+In the present work we re-examine the fundamental mathematical ideas behind the assumed close connection between identifiability and `can be estimated from data'.
+We further abstract a statistical estimation framework used to express inverse problems as statistical estimation problems \citep{Evans2002-as}, and prove a number of basic results in a very general form using elementary category theory.
+In particular, we use this framework to formally prove results connecting identifiability to the existence of functional estimators.
+At the same time, we show that these estimators lack stability and/or statistical guarantees and in fact illustrate that identifiability is an inadequate characterisation of the more general concept of `can be estimated from the data' (even in principle), or what we will call \textit{estimability}.
+We hence give a more appropriate characterisation of estimability and illustrate the difference between this and identifiability with simple concrete examples.
+These results imply that, while identifiability conditions hold independently of the particular function classes to which causal models belong, estimability (even in principle) requires restrictions on this class.
+An alternative interpretation is that one \textit{only answer a much more restricted set of causal questions} than is usually supposed, where these restrictions are more stringent than those imposed by the requirement of identifiability.
+Thus we find that, in general, we cannot trust identifiability results to tell us what can be estimated, or which causal questions are answerable, without knowing more about the causal functions involved than is usually assumed.
+We also briefly consider the more philosophical implications of these conclusions.